 Keep in mind that a good factoring company will work with you based on your customer’s payment history and make sure your terms are favorable to you.
 See Time Frame below to learn more.

-Time Frame: Your customers pay in a certain pattern.
+Your customers pay in a particular pattern.
 If your customers all pay in 37 days, then a fee based on 30-day increments would be slightly more costly.
-That’s because you will end up paying additional fees based on the extra 7 days.
+That’s because you will end up paying additional fees based on the extra seven days.
 At Businesscash.com, we can design your fees based on your unique situation – daily, 10-day increments, 60-day flat fee, etc.

 We firmly believe in treating our clients fairly and giving them the best and easiest ways to understand factoring fees at Businesscash.com.